softwareforgood/reusable-github-workflows/README.md

     uses: softwareforgood/reusable-github-workflows/.github/workflows/deploy-to-pantheon.yml@v0
     with:
       TERMINUS_SITE: pantheon-site-name # The name of the site as viewable by calling `terminus site:list`
+      ASSETS_ARTIFACT_PATH: path/to/assets # (optional) the path to where the artifact with id "assets" should be place in the tree
     secrets:
       SSH_PRIVATE_KEY: ${{ secrets.SSH_PRIVATE_KEY }} # An SSH private key, corresponding to a public key saved at https://dashboard.pantheon.io/personal-settings/ssh-keys
       TERMINUS_TOKEN: ${{ secrets.TERMINUS_TOKEN }} # A Pantheon machine token, as created at https://dashboard.pantheon.io/personal-settings/machine-tokens